Skip to content

 Job Profile

-Definition of requirements and competencies for a specific position or role.
-Valcom enables AI-supported creation of job profiles from around 390 soft skills, as a basis for targeted recruiting and competence development.
+Definition of the requirements and competences for a particular position or role.
+Valcom enables the AI-supported creation of job profiles from around 390 soft skills, as a basis for targeted recruiting and competence development.

 K